 2. Select "Data Backup" to move on.

-3. Click "Edit" at Applications, User Accounts, and Files columns to choose the specific data, applications, etc. to create a backup file.
+3. Hover over "Applications", "Files" and "Accounts" columns to choose the specific data, applications, etc., and click "Back up" to create a backup file.

 Step 2.
 Recover via the created backup file.

 1. Plugin your USB drive which stores the created backup file to the target PC and open EaseUS Todo PCTrans.
 Click "Backup & Restore > Start > Data Restore".

 2. Click "Browse" to locate the Image file.
 Then, choose "Restore" and go to the next step.